 - 1. Connect the power supply and set the air conditioner to operate in the cool mode.
 Check the running sound of the drainage pump. - 2.
 Keep cool mode running for at least 10 min. - 3.
 Stop the air conditioner.
 Wait for three (3) minutes, and then check if there is anything unusual.
 If the water discharge piping layout is not correct, the excessive water flow will cause the water level error and "EHOE" error code will be displayed on the display panel.
-There may even be water overflowing from the water pan. - 4.
-If the water is not draining properly check the rise height and slope of the drain tubing.
-Also check to make sure there is not an obstruction.
+There may even be water overowing from the water pan. - 4.
+Add water by slowly pouring it into the water receiver under the refrigeration tubing, until the alarm for excessive water levels is triggered.
+Check if the drainage pump drains water immediately.
+After three (3) minutes, if the water level does not fall below the warning level, the unit will shut down.